perwestin/docs/contents/docs/get-started/ndeasess.md

 ## ACCOUNT INFORMATION SERVICE (AIS)
  The date parameters, from_date, and to_date have to be formatted correctly, namely yyyy-MM-dd, so for instance, 1989-02-22 would be in correct format.

+Retrieving transaction list can be made for 1 to 12 months from current date.

 Avalible services| Support|
 |-----------------|--------------|